-Boston STEM Lab: After school virtual program
+Boston STEM Lab: After school program

-Boston STEM Lab is a hands-on virtual program for children ages 3-9 and their caregivers.
+Boston STEM Lab is a hands-on program for children ages 3-9 and their caregivers.
 Through play, experimentation and model making students learn about science, technology, engineering and mathematics in a fun and intuitive way.
 In this program students experience collaborative work, project development and experimentation through engaging practical exercises.

 Classes are instructed by Eugenia Rojas – a neuroscientist PhD (learn more about Eugenia)

-Monday Feb 15 4:15- 5:00 (EST)
+Monday 4:15- 5:00 (EST)

-Thursdays 4:15- 5:00 (EST)
+Thursday 4:15- 5:00 PM (EST)

-Thursdays 4:15- 5:00 (EST)
+Wednesdays 4:15- 5:00 (EST)

 Materials for ALL classes are inexpensive and easily found at home or at your convenience store.
 Eugenia will suggest replacements if there are any you can’t find!